siriusnottin/os/NOTES.md

 # Notes for later

-These are my notes of importants things to add in the script, and stuff that I need to make sure will be integrated in the script but not sure if they are automatically added with the current version of my software.
+These are my notes of important things to add in the script, and stuff that I need to make sure will be integrated in the script but not sure if they are automatically added with the current version of my software.

 ## Important stuff to remember